GBHyland/APS-Process-Workflow-intermediate/reimbursement-claims-process.md

     |        Other        |    Other         |

     10. Add an Amount object to the Header and go into edit mode.
 Give it the following configuration:
-        1. Label: Claim Amount:
+        1.	**Label:** Claim Amount:
         2. Select the Override ID checkbox.
-        3. ID: value
+        3.	**ID:** value
         4. Check the Required checkbox.
         5. Close the edit prompt.
-16. Save and close the form editor and return to your process.
+28. Save and close the form editor and return to your process.
-17. Add an end event to your process connected to the Create Claim task.
+29. Add an end event to your process connected to the _Create Claim_ user task.
-18. Save and close your process.
+30. Save and close your process.
-19. Navigate to the Apps page and republish your application.
+31. Navigate to the Apps page and republish your application.
-20. Open the Digital Workspace and test your updated process.
+32. Open the Digital Workspace and test your updated process.

 |  **Next Steps: Configure the Deductible Logic** |
 | ----------- |